magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/custom-translation.md

 ## Platform's internalization

 Imagine you manage a dashboard that is accessed by customers from various countries.
 To ensure everyone can understand the dashboard easily, you may want the names of the dashboard, widgets, devices, data keys, and any other dashboard components to appear in customer's specific language.
-This is where ThingsBoard's internationalization feature comes into play.
+This is where IoT Hub's internationalization feature comes into play.

 To make translation of mentioned elements dynamic use structure in the format **{i18n}**.
 This structure ensures that the name of each element is pulled from the customer's individual translation map.